Wider Access Programme 2019-2020: Guidance for Community Groups and Services

 Community partner requirements

-The partner must:
+The partner should:

 - know the learning needs of the local community and the members of the group they’re seeking to support, because they’re working locally and know local people;